 What we love most about having Alaskan Malamutes

-The most wonderful thing about doing what we do, is the relationships we make along the way, not only with our dogs, but the people who share the same love and passion for this “Life”.
-Our journey with Alaskan Malamutes have led us to some of the most interesting and kindred spirits in the world, and is constantly allowing us to expand our circle of friendship, and our Malamute Family.
+The most wonderful thing about doing what we do, is the relationships we make along the way, not only with our dogs, but the people who share the same love and passion for these amazing dogs.
+Our journey with Alaskan Malamutes have led us to some of the most interesting and kindred spirits in the world, and is constantly allowing us to expand our circle of friendship, and our wonderful extended Malamute Family.
 These amazing creatures are the perfect cure to boredom, depression, anxiety, low self-esteem, and so many other human conditions.
 I look at them as gifts, because of the blessings they can bring into a home, and the comfort they can give when something goes wrong.
-I recently lost my only sister to breast cancer a few months ago.
+I recently lost my only sister to breast cancer.
 Needless to say it was the single most devastating event of my entire life.
 I became withdrawn, depressed, and felt that no one could possibly understand what I was going through.
 One day I was sitting in our living room, literally sobbing on the couch.
 Our sweet girl Teyah came over and ever so gently placed both of her paws around my neck, and pulled me into her.
 She actually hugged me and held me for close to 10 minutes before even trying to pull away.
 I looked into her eyes, and she looked into mine.
 She sensed my pain, and I felt her empathy.
 She helped heal me that day, and I just released myself into that moment.
 I trusted her, I knew what she was trying to do for me, and she knew I needed her – and she was there.